devennn/devennn.github.io/_posts/2020-07-20-cnn-for-images-and-texts.md

 The filter slides throughout the input image to detect patterns.
 This process is called convolving.

-The process is an element-wise multiplication of input at certain location and filter matrix.
-This process produce a feature map.
-As the filter become more descriptive, the feature map will show a better sumamry of the image.

 ![](/assets/images/element_wise_multiplication.gif)

 [*Image Source: Medium*](https://miro.medium.com/max/1920/1*60uqHq7wJ2Mbg0uP4SRgvg.gif)

+Basically, this is an element-wise multiplication of input(a matrix) at certain location and filter(also a matrix).
+Every filter will produce its own feature map.
+As the filter become more descriptive, the feature map will show a better summary of the image.

 #### Max Pooling